NCH-Data-Science/time.table/README.md

 variables sampled at different frequencies or sampled intermittently.
-The ‘time.table’ library provides functions to easily wrangle these different variables into a uniformly-spaced tabular format. ‘time.table’ is a library built around the popular high-performance data manipulation library ‘data.table’.
+The ‘time.table’ library provides functions to easily wrangle these different variables into a uniformly-spaced tabular format. ‘time.table’ is a library built around the popular, high-performance data manipulation library ‘data.table’ to ensure scalability to large data problems.

 ## Installation